This guide covers the next steps of tuning and evaluating your Agent. Make sure you’ve gone through the Beginner’s Guide first.

 }'

-The deployment might take a moment to complete.
+The activation might take a moment to complete.

-After you have deployed the tuned model, you can now query it with the usual command.
-Make sure you pass your new tuned model_id in.
+After you have activated the tuned model, you can now query it with the usual command.
+The tuned model is automatically set as the default for your Agent, so you don’t have to fill the llm_model_id

 curl --request POST \